When I Kissed the Teacher

 "When I Kissed the Teacher" is a song by the pop band ABBA.
 It is the opening track on their 1976 album Arrival.

 Synopsis

 The song's recording sessions began on 14 June 1976 with the name "Rio de Janeiro".
 Eventually, the track was renamed "When I Kissed the Teacher".
 The song's light-hearted lyrics tell the story of a student who has a crush on her teacher, one day cannot restrain herself and kisses him.
 The lyrics are set to spirited music.
 Benny Andersson considered this one of his favourite ABBA songs.

 The video clip "goes from a female student longing for her teacher to her taking direct action by kissing him as he leans over her in class."
 The actor playing the part of the teacher was Magnus Härenstam.

 Release

 The song was also released on the compilation album More Gold: More Hits and the video was included on The Definitive Collection.

+Music video

+The music video for "When I Kissed the Teacher" features all four members of ABBA dressed sports clothing studying at a high school.
+It was aired on the "ABBA-Dabba-Dooo!"
+TV special.